esprit112/image-converter/Readme.md

 3. The file list will populate with supported images.
 4. Select options:
    - Check "Convert to grayscale" to create grayscale outputs.
-   - Check "Invert images" to create inverted-color outputs.
+   - Check "Invert images" to create inverted-colour outputs.
    - Select an output format (PNG recommended to preserve alpha).
    - Optionally check "Open output folder after conversion".
 5. Click "Convert Images" to start.
 6. Monitor progress in the progress bar.
-When finished a small popup confirms completion; the progress bar resets and hides after 10 seconds.
+When finished, a small pop-up confirms completion; the progress bar resets and hides after 10 seconds.
 7. Converted files are saved in the same folder with the suffixes shown above.

 Notes:
 - If both operations are selected, the app uses the grayscale output as the input for the invert step (so "Invert" after "Grayscale" yields an inverted grayscale image).
-- JPEG does not support alpha; when choosing JPEG the alpha channel will be flattened.
+- JPEG does not support alpha; when choosing JP, EG, the alpha channel will be flattened.

 ## Example
 Original: photo.jpg